valdecircarvalho/awesome-vsan/README.md

-# Awesome vSAN
+# Awesome vSAN - Community List of VMware vSAN Resources

-#### A curated list of VMware vSAN Resources create by the community to the community
+#### A curated list of VMware vSAN Resources create by the community to the community.

 <div align="center">
 	<img src="media/i-love-vsan.png" alt="I Love vSAN">